 “Love one another as I have loved you.”
 (John 13:34)

 “Bear one another’s burdens, and in this way you will fulfill the law of Christ.”
 (Galatians 6:2)

 “Go make disciples.”
 (Matthew 28:19)

-To financially support the launching of this ministry, please make checks payable to “Boynton UMC” and write Stephen Ministry in the memo line.
+To financially support this ministry, please make checks payable to “Boynton UMC” and write Stephen Ministry in the memo line.

 To learn more about how you can become a Stephen Minister or to apply to receive care, please contact Wanda Harris at firstname.lastname@example.org or 706-937-3260.